How Long Is 20 Light Years

 One of the most effective ways to advance interstellar travel is to support scientific research in related fields.
 This includes research in propulsion systems, materials science, robotics, artificial intelligence, and space medicine.
 Funding for basic research, as well as applied research, is crucial for making breakthroughs that can pave the way for interstellar exploration.

 Universities, research institutions, and private companies all play a vital role in scientific research.
-Supporting these organizations through donations, grants, or investments can help accelerate the pace of discovery.
-Furthermore, encouraging young people to pursue careers in science and engineering is essential for building a skilled workforce capable of tackling the challenges of interstellar travel.
+That said, supporting these organizations through donations, grants, or investments can help accelerate the pace of discovery.
+Beyond that, encouraging young people to pursue careers in science and engineering is essential for building a skilled workforce capable of tackling the challenges of interstellar travel.

 Engaging in Citizen Science